 In addition, the Company is pursuing its collaborative work with the National Institute of Disorders and Stroke (NINDS), National Institutes of Health (NIH) under its ongoing Cooperative Research and Development Agreement (CRADA).
 This work is focused upon increasing understanding of the mechanisms underlying the effectiveness of the LB-100 series in enhancing the anticancer activity of commonly used standard anticancer drugs.
-This work has in the past and continues to provide insights not only as to how to use Lixte's compounds most effectively but also potential clues regarding possible new targets for drug discovery and development.
+This work has in the past and continues to provide insights as to how to use Lixte's compounds most effectively.

-Finally, funds on hand should allow the Company to continue to grow its patent portfolio and maintain its applications for international protection of lead compounds of both the LB-100 and LB-200 series and to continue operations without raising additional funds, at least, until the third quarter of 2011.
+The Company believes that funds on hand should allow the Company to continue operations and to grow its patent portfolio and maintain its applications for international protection of lead compounds of both the LB-100 and LB-200 series without raising additional funds until the first quarter of 2012.